 Magic Tabs is more than just the actual Magic Tabs and Magic Tabs End blocks.
 To facilitate adding links or buttons on the page to control which tab is shown, you can use the Magic Tabs Jump block.

-Also bundled with Magic Tabs is the Magic Tabs Auto Play block.
+The Magic Tabs Auto Play block is like a jump block that jumps at regular intervals.
 This block superimposes a timed player onto a set of Magic Tabs, so you can use Magic Tabs for an automated slide show or slider.

 The Form to Magic Tabs block can be used to break the forms presented by a forms block into a series of tabs.
 It works with forms blocks from Express, Legacy Form, Formidable and Formify (Advanced Forms).